 Posted by: Jaideep Khanduja

-analysis, customer requirement analysis, functional testing, functionality, load testing, performance testing, product analysis, product functionality, Project Planning, QA, QC, quality analyst, security testing, software, software build, software document, software documentation, software functionality, software performance, Software tester, software testing, test case, test coverage, test performance, Test Plan, test result, testing process
+analysis, customer requirement analysis, functional testing, functionality, load testing, performance testing, product analysis, product functionality, Project Planning, QA, QC, quality analyst, quality assurance, quality control, security testing, software, software build, software document, software documentation, software functionality, software performance, Software tester, software testing, test case, test coverage, test performance, Test Plan, test result, testing process

 A software tester evaluates software based on certain parameters.
 These parameters are set as per product, customer and organization requirements.
 Testing could be just of functional features or include load, performance and security.
 For any parameters a tester has to work as quality analyst to understand requirements, features and accordingly build test cases and perform test.
 This is the quality control part.
 On quality assurance front the quality team has to build standards for requirement freezing, planning, development, implementation and post implementation phases of a project.